Who We Are

 KIPP fosters a culture of academic excellence and intellectual curiosity through individualized instruction that meets the learning needs of every student.

-- KIPP Northern California high schools are ranked in the top 5% of public high schools in the country, according to US News & World Report
+- KIPP Northern California high schools are ranked in the top 10% of public high schools in the country, according to US News & World Report.

 Family & Community Partnerships

-- KIPP partners with community organizations including: El Concilio California, YMCA, Community Partnerships for Families of San Joaquin, Housing Authority of San Joaquin, Boys & Girls Club, College Track, Bayview Hunters’ Point Clinic, among many others
+- Our partners include El Concilio California, YMCA, Community Partnerships for Families of San Joaquin, Housing Authority of San Joaquin, Boys & Girls Club, College Track, Bayview Hunters’ Point Clinic, among many others.

 College and Career Guidance

-- Over time, 89% of all KIPP Northern California high school students have matriculated to college and progressive pathways
+- Over time, 95% of all KIPP Northern California high school students have matriculated to 4-year colleges or other progressive pathways like AA or CTE certification programs.

-- Our alumni graduate college at four times the rate of their peers
+- Our alumni graduate from college with bachelor’s degrees at three times the rate of their peers.